Maybe Accepting Guests

 Join Couchsurfing to see Max’s full profile.
 It’s free!

-"max, your 50 now, better start living..." "to learn to be humble, to be humble, to enable humble"
+"max, your 50 now, better start living..." (will be 60 this year) "to learn to be humble, to be humble, to enable humble"

 2011, I planned to return as a traveller again after 30 years from a family and a career, "to give back that something that it gave me those many years ago".
 To slowly returning back to Tom Mboya Memorial Health Centre, Rusinga Island, Lake Victoria, Kenya, where I was as a young traveller after having walked half of Africa 35 years ago.